-This handsome brick and stone edifice, located on Queen Street, replaced the original 1876 Victorian building built as a Normal School for teacher training which was destroyed by fire in 1929.
+This striking brick and stone building, situated on Queen Street in Fredericton, replaced the original 1876 Victorian structure that served as a Normal School for teacher training before being destroyed by fire in 1929.

-This explains the two dates of 1876 and 1930 on the frontispiece and the shields with initials PNS (Provincial Normal School).
+This is the reason for the two dates, 1876 and 1930, on the frontispiece, as well as the shields bearing the initials PNS (Provincial Normal School).

-Some older portions survive, including the 1913 rear annex of lighter brick, along with the triple-arched entrance with its pink granite pillars, which were saved from the ruins of the 1876 fire.
+Some older sections still stand, such as the 1913 rear annex made of lighter brick and the triple-arched entrance with its pink granite pillars, salvaged from the ruins of the 1876 fire.

-Joseph Marshall de Brett Maréchal, Baron d’Avray (November 30, 1811 – November 26, 1871) was a member of the French nobility who became an educator in the Province of New Brunswick.
+Joseph Marshall de Brett Maréchal, carrying the title of Baron d’Avray (November 30, 1811 – November 26, 1871), belonged to the French aristocracy and later emerged as an educationist in the Province of New Brunswick.

-As head of the normal school until it burned in November 1850, and later as chief superintendent of education (1854–58), d’Avray proceeded to institute a series of educational reforms which a modern student has characterized as “ultra-progressive.”
+Serving as the principal of the normal school until it succumbed to a fire in November 1850, and subsequently as the chief superintendent of education from 1854 to 1858, d’Avray brought about a series of educational transformations that contemporary scholars have hailed as “ultra-progressive.”

-After his death Marshall d’Avray Hall at the University of New Brunswick, was named in his memory.
+In his memory, Marshall d’Avray Hall at the University of New Brunswick was named after him.

 Marshall d’Avray is buried in the Forest Hill Cemetery in Fredericton.